tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/国际-港澳台短信/国际+港澳台短信快速入门_intl_en.md

-This document helps you quickly get started with the Global SMS service by show you how an organization user sends the following message `Your verification code is 1234(valid for 5 minutes).
-For account safety, don't forward the code to others.` to mobile numbers outside the Chinese mainland.
+This document helps you quickly get started with the Global SMS service by show you how an organization user sends the following message “Your verification code is 1234 (valid for 5 minutes).
+For account safety, don't forward the code to others.” to mobile numbers outside the Chinese mainland.
 For more SMS concepts, see [Glossary](https://intl.cloud.tencent.com/document/product/382/13299).

 >?The new version of console is displayed to users who activate the SMS service after September 18, 2019 by default.